Everything you need to know as a first-time student.

 The results of the team's studies have been published in the journal Zootaxa.

-The Black-footed Antechinus is a coup for Dr Baker and his research partners from the Queensland Museum and Queensland Parks and Wildlife Service.
+The Black-tailed Antechinus is a coup for Dr Baker and his research partners from the Queensland Museum and Queensland Parks and Wildlife Service.

 New mammal discoveries are rare, with only a handful typically discovered in the world each year.